 4. Pennington Folk Music Festival Hamfest

-This is a lousy poster because it is hard to figure out precisely what is going on at first glance.
-There are so many colors that stand out at you that your eyes just hurt and your brain gets confused.
+This is a lousy poster because it is hard to figure out precisely what is happening at first glance.
+So many colors stand out at you that your eyes hurt, and your brain gets confused.

 The fonts don’t make reading this poster any easier.